 Our REACH (React with Compassion and Care) INSET workshops are aimed at all school staff.
-We seek to develop awareness, new habits and techniques for positive relationships while supporting staff wellbeing in schools.
+In this training, we look at developing awareness, new habits and techniques for positive relationships while supporting staff wellbeing in schools.

 “Taking care of those that take care of others”

-Creative perspectives on working with challenges in the classroom and beyond – ideas for positive behaviour management
+Creative perspectives on how you can work with challenges in the classroom and beyond – ideas for positive behaviour management

-In this workshop we focus on developing and maintaining strategies for self-awareness to use when you are faced with challenging situations.
+In this INSET workshop we focus on developing and maintaining strategies for self-awareness you can use when you are faced with challenging situations.
 We know the momentous task you have as a teacher or school staff member and we aim to create a supportive and enjoyable environment for you to explore challenges and share best practice.

-We tailor our INSET workshops to the specific needs and requirements of each school, and will work with you to ensure that content is site specific and relevant.
-A basic outline is as follows:
+We tailor our workshops to your specific needs and requirements and will work with you to ensure that content is specific to your school and relevant.

-We have run this successfully for whole-staff INSET as well as smaller groups of staff.
+We have run this successfully for whole-staff INSET training as well as smaller groups of staff.

 - Dispelling myths and “monsters” – why does a child behave aggressively/undesirably?
 What are they communicating?

 - Learning our own limits (finding compassion for ourselves and hopefully for others!)